jsitarski/bindata/manual.md

 The problem with specifying an unused field is that the size of this field must be manually counted.
 This is a potential source of errors.

-BinData provides a shortcut to skip to the next byte boundary with the `resume_byte_alignment` keyword.
+JBinData provides a shortcut to skip to the next byte boundary with the `resume_byte_alignment` keyword.

-    class RecordWithBitfield < BinData::Record
+    class RecordWithBitfield < JBinData::Record
       bit1 :foo
       bit1 :bar
       bit1 :baz